Miniopterus bat coronavirus 1

-Miniopterus bat coronavirus 1 (Bat-CoV MOP1) is the first coronavirus found in bats, sampled in summer 2003 and published in February 2005.
+Miniopterus bat coronavirus 1 (Mi-BatCoV 1) is the first coronavirus found in bats, sampled in summer 2003 and published in February 2005.

 It is a enveloped, single-stranded positive-sense RNA virus species in the Alphacoronavirus, or Group 1, genus with a corona-like morphology.
 Isolates have not been found in humans.

 Reservoir

 The Miniopterus bat is a bent-winged bat found throughout Asia and the Middle East.
 Isolates of Miniopterus Bat CoV-1 have not been found in humans.
 Bat-CoV-1A and 1B have been also isolated from Miniopterus magnater and Miniopterus pusillus in Hong Kong.
 Phylogenetic analysis revealed that these group 1 bat coronaviruses have descended from a common ancestor.
 The four different but closely related group 1 alphacoronaviruses (bat-CoV 1A, 1B, HKU7 and HKU8), have been isolated from otherwise healthy bats which suggests that these viruses are well established in these species.

 Transmission

 Transmission of Miniopterus Bat CoV-1 within the species is believed to be through droplet-respiration from contaminates of saliva and excreta.
 There is also evidence of interspecies transmission of coronavirus among bats.